-For more information about current PhD in Business Administration students in the Department of Finance, please request information using this link:
+For more information about current PhD in Business Administration students in the Department of Finance, complete this request form.

 “The guidance, support, and mentoring I got from Mays Business School at Texas A&M University equipped me with the skills and confidence that keep me pushing the frontier in finance research. -Shuting (Sophia) Hu, Assistant Professor, Baylor University

 #31 undergraduate program, U.S. News & World Report (2020)

 #27 most productive research faculty in North America for disciplines offered at Mays (2015-2019), UT Dallas

 “Mentoring by the faculty and collaboration with professors and Ph.D. students were instrumental in preparing me for my academic career.

 Recent graduates have accepted tenure-track faculty positions at many excellent business schools, including: